MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core-mvc.md

 * Ngrok will listen to requests from the internet and route them to your application when it is running on port 44325.
 It must resemble `https://y8rPrT2b.ngrok.io/` where *y8rPrT2b* is replaced by your ngrok alpha-numeric HTTPS URL.

-* Keep the command prompt with ngrok running, to make a note of the URL you need it later.
+* You need to keep the command prompt while ngrok is running, you need it later to write down the URL.

 * Verify that *ngrok* is up and running by opening your browser and navigating to your content page through the ngrok HTTPS URL provided in your command prompt window.